All events with * indicated registered professionals are welcome to join!

 12:00 – 1:00 PM: Traffic Bowl Round 1 *

-- Teams competing include University of Alabama at Birmingham (Alabama Section), Georgia Tech (Georgia Section), Mississippi State University and University of Louisiana Lafayette (Deep South Section), NC A&T(North Carolina Section), Clemson (South Carolina Section), TBD (Tennessee Section), Virginia Tech (Virginia Section)
+- Teams competing include University of Alabama at Birmingham (Alabama Section), Georgia Tech (Georgia Section), Mississippi State University and University of Louisiana Lafayette (Deep South Section), NC A&T(North Carolina Section), Clemson (South Carolina Section), University of Memphis (Tennessee Section), Virginia Tech (Virginia Section)

 - Clough Auditorium 144